 In today’s world many grandparents and other relatives are stepping up to raise the children.
 We help Kinship caregivers who find it challenging to navigate legal, education, childcare, financial, nutrition and medical resources at local, state and federal levels.

-Vermont Kin as Parents is committed to support relatives who are raising children and to educate the public and community partners about the joys and difficulties these families experience.
+Vermont Kin as Parents is committed to support Vermonters who are raising children when the parents are unable to because of substance abuse, physical or mental health issues, incarceration, military deployment, or other reasons.
+VKAP educates the public and community partners about the joys and difficulties these families experience.

 Vermont Kin As Parents was established as a 501(c)3 non-profit organization in 2005.
 Your Charitable contributions are tax-exempt.
 Vermont Kin as Parents address is: 1205 North Ave., Burlington VT 05408

 VKAP Kinship Navigator Program

 Do you work with Kinship Caregivers (relatives raising children)who find it challenging to arrange childcare or who are working with schools that have changed so much?

 Are they feeling alone and could use an empathetic ear?